kernelkit/infix/doc/container.md

 change the container configuration or upgrade the image (see below), the container will be recreated and the writable layer is lost.
-This is why it is recommended to set up a named volume for directories, or use file mounts, in your container you want truly persistent content.
+This is why it is recommended to set up a named volume for directories, or use file [Content Mounts][], in your container you want truly persistent content.

 In fact, in many cases the best way is to create a `read-only` container and use file mounts and volumes only for the critical parts.
 Podman